Borsdata-Sweden/ExcelPlugin/README.md

 You have access to all data from Börsdata API like Stockprices, reportdata and Kpis.

 To use Börsdata ExcelPlugin you need to be a PRO Börsdata member and having an API Key.
-API Key is only available to 12/24 month PRO members.
+API Key is only available to min 6month PRO/PRO+ members.

 Börsdata ExcelPlugin are an extension to Börsdata API.
 In the background the ExcelPlugin calling the API to get data and formats the data to fit into excel.